 These days, it’s no secret that environment, health, and safety (EHS) professionals wear many hats within an organization.
-From ensuring EHS compliance and risk management to employee training and streamlining operations — you have a big job to do.
+From ensuring EHS compliance and risk management to employee training and streamlining operations to preparing EHS audit checklists — you have a big job to do.
 But, of course, your primary responsibility — and passion for that matter — is ensuring the health and safety of each and every employee.

 On top of all that, you’re always on the hunt for new tips, tricks, and tactics to enhance EHS and swiftly handle issues that crop up.
 After all, you take your job as the purveyor of health and safety very seriously.
 However, from time to time, you may need a good laugh to reinvigorate your EHS management efforts and restore your faith in the fact that you know what you’re doing.
 And that’s where we come in...

 For your viewing pleasure, we’ve compiled several hilarious, delightfully obnoxious, and strange workplace safety videos that will make you laugh, cry, and roll your eyes.
 (After all, everyone has their own “chainsaw-wielding-Ricky” that doesn’t take health and safety seriously.)